ubuntu/ubuntu-release-metrics/README.md

 Build the charm using `charmcraft build` (`charmcraft` comes from a snap:
 `snap install charmcraft`).
 Copy the output of the `build` directory to the `build` branch, and push it.
-Then execute `mojo run` in the live environment to re-run the Mojo spec (which anyone can see in the `mojo` branch here).
+Then execute `mojo run -m manifest-upgrade` in the live environment to re-run the Mojo spec (which anyone can see in the `mojo` branch here).